Sarvar17/clothes-and-footwear-warehouse/report.md

 * Extended ProductService with service interfaces ClothesService and ProductService
 * Implemented ClothesService and FootwearService
 * Added Purchasable interface to the Service package
+* Make the project runnable
+* Commented all interfaces and classes